-- (E) Entry of Order.
-The presiding trial judge shall enter an order granting or denying the petition for immediate sealing during the hearing in which it is filed.
-Petitions for immediate sealing shall be ruled on in the same hearing in which the final disposition of the case is entered. - (F) Hearings.
-The court shall hear the petition for immediate sealing on the same day and during the same hearing in which the disposition is rendered. - (G) Service of Order.
-An order to immediately seal eligible records shall be served in conformance with subsection (d)(8). - Implementation of Order.
-An order (H) to immediately seal records shall be implemented in conformance with subsections (d) (9) (C) and (d) (9) (D). - (I) Fees.
+- (G) Service of Order.
+An order to immediately seal eligible records shall be served in conformance with subsection (d)(8). - (H) Implementation of Order.
+An order to immediately seal records shall be implemented in conformance with subsections (d)(9)(C) and (d)(9)(D). - (I) Fees.
 The fee imposed by the circuit court clerk and the Department of State Police shall comply with paragraph (1) of subsection (d) of this Section. - (J) Final Order.
-No court order issued under this subsection (g) shall become final for purposes of appeal until 30 days after service of the order on the petitioner and all parties entitled to service of the order in conformance with subsection (d) (8). - (K) Motion to Vacate, Modify, or Reconsider.
-Under

-Section 2-1203 of the Code of Civil Procedure, the petitioner, State's Attorney, or the Department of State Police may file a motion to vacate, modify, or reconsider the order denying the petition immediately seal within 60 days of service of the order.
+No court order issued under this subsection (g) shall become final for purposes of appeal until 30 days after service of the order on the petitioner and all parties entitled to service of the order in conformance with subsection (d)(8). - (K) Motion to Vacate, Modify, or Reconsider.
+Under Section 2-1203 of the Code of Civil Procedure, the petitioner, State's Attorney, or the Department of State Police may file a motion to vacate, modify, or reconsider the order denying the petition to immediately seal within 60 days of service of the order.
 If filed more than 60 days after service of the order, a petition to vacate, modify, or reconsider shall comply with subsection (c) of Section 2-1401 of the Code of Civil Procedure.

-- Effect of Order.
-An order granting an (上) immediate sealing petition shall not be considered void because it fails to comply with the provisions of this Section or because of an error asserted in a motion to vacate, modify, or reconsider.
-The circuit court retains jurisdiction to determine whether the is voidable, and to vacate, modify, order reconsider its terms based on a motion filed under subparagraph (L) of this subsection (g). - (M) Compliance with Order Granting Petition to Seal Records.
-Unless a court has entered a stay of an order granting a petition to immediately seal, all parties entitled to service of the order must fully comply with the terms of the order within 60 days of service of the order. - (h) Sealing; trafficking victims. - (1) A trafficking victim as defined by paragraph (10)

-of subsection (a) of Section 10-9 of the Criminal Code of 2012 shall be eligible to petition for immediate sealing of his or her criminal record upon the completion of his or her last sentence if his or her participation in the underlying offense was a direct result of human trafficking under Section 10-9 of the Criminal Code of 2012 or a severe form of trafficking under the federal Trafficking Victims Protection Act.
+- (L) Effect of Order.
+An order granting an immediate sealing petition shall not be considered void because it fails to comply with the provisions of this Section or because of an error asserted in a motion to vacate, modify, or reconsider.
+The circuit court retains jurisdiction to determine whether the order is voidable, and to vacate, modify, or reconsider its terms based on a motion filed under subparagraph (L) of this subsection (g). - (M) Compliance with Order Granting Petition to Seal Records.
+Unless a court has entered a stay of an order granting a petition to immediately seal, all parties entitled to service of the order must fully comply with the terms of the order within 60 days of service of the order. - (h) Sealing; trafficking victims. - (1) A trafficking victim as defined by paragraph (10) of subsection (a) of Section 10-9 of the Criminal Code of 2012 shall be eligible to petition for immediate sealing of his or her criminal record upon the completion of his or her last sentence if his or her participation in the underlying offense was a direct result of human trafficking under Section 10-9 of the Criminal Code of 2012 or a severe form of trafficking under the federal Trafficking Victims Protection Act.